quisido/react-sparkline-svg/README.md

 ## Props

+### decimals

-* decimals?: number
+_Optional_ number

 Sets the number of decimal places used to generate the sparkline.
 A larger number of decimal places will result in better precision, but more memory.

 _Default: 4_

+### desc

-* desc?: string
+_Optional_ string

 Sets the description of the sparkline.
 Used to populate the `<desc>` element.

 _Default: 'A line graph representation of a value\'s change over time.'

+### fill

-* fill?: string
+_Optional_ string

 Sets the color of the area underneath the sparkline.

 _Default: 'transparent'_

+### height

-* height?: number
+_Optional_ number

 Sets the height of the sparkline's SVG element.
 Not to be confused with `viewBoxHeight`.

 _Default: '100%'_

+### preserveAspectRatio

-* preserveAspectRatio?: string
+_Optional_ string

 Sets the `preserveAspectRatio` attribute of the SVG element.

 _Default: 'none'_

+### stroke

-* stroke?: string
+_Optional_ string

 Sets the color of the sparkline itself.

 _Default: 'currentColor'_

+### strokeWidth

-* strokeWidth?: number | string
+_Optional_ number or string

 Sets the width of the sparkline itself.
 If using a number, this will be relative to the view box height and width.

 _Default: '1%'_

+### title

-* title?: string
+_Optional_ string

 Sets the title of the sparkline SVG by populating the <title> element.
 This is useful for accessibility purposes and often appears as a tooltip, similar to the title attribute on an anchor tag.

 _Default: 'Sparkline'_

-* values: number[]
+### values

+_Required_ array of numbers

 Sets the values used to generate the sparkline.

+### viewBoxHeight

-* viewBoxHeight?: number
+_Optional_ number

 Sets the height of the sparkline's view box.
 Not to be confused with `height`.
 The sparkline will always stretch to fit the view box.

 _Default: 100_

+### viewBoxWidth

-* viewBoxWidth?: number
+_Optional_ number

 Sets the width of the sparkline's view box.
 Not to be confused with `width`.
 The sparkline will always stretch to fit the view box.

 _Default: 100_

+### width

-* width?: string
+_Optional_ string

 Sets the width of the sparkline's SVG element.
 Not to be confused with `viewBoxWidth`.

 _Default: '100%'_

 ## Sponsor 💗